-The Company is currently in a three year cumulative net loss position, due primarily to a goodwill and tradename impairment write-off in 2008, and therefore has not considered expected future taxable income in analyzing the realizability of the Company's deferred tax assets as of June 30, 2011.
-As a result of this analysis, we have recorded a full valuation allowance against these net deferred tax assets.
+As of September 30, 2011, the Company is in a three year cumulative net loss position, due primarily to a goodwill and tradename impairment write-off in the fourth quarter of 2008.
+Therefore, the Company has not considered expected future taxable income in analyzing the realizability of the Company's deferred tax assets as of September 30, 2011.
+As a result of this analysis, a full valuation allowance has been recorded against these net deferred tax assets as of September 30, 2011